 What you’ll receive is an “official” looking letter asking for you to either log into a fake website or call a phone number to verify your information in order to get your claims approved.
 They may even threaten to deny your unemployment in the hopes that you will act fast!

-Phonecalls and Text/SMS Messages
+Phone calls and Text/SMS Messages

 With these scams, you will receive a text or call telling you that your benefits or the card you receive funds on have been suspended.
-In order to get things fixed, you’ll need to provide personal information, debit card numbers, and even pin numbers.
+In order to get things fixed, you’ll need to provide personal information, debit card numbers, and even PIN numbers.

 Check out this fake text message: